OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

-Average number of customer             |          Peak Hour :-------------------------------------:|:------------------------------------------------:|
+Sales by Month and Year                |          Peak Hour :-------------------------------------:|:------------------------------------------------:|
 ![](Sales_by_month_year.png)           |   ![](Time_slot.png)